 Pregnancy also brings money concerns with it.
 While babies don’t have to cost a lot, there are some unavoidable expenses.
 There are doctors, hospital bills, or midwives to pay.
 There is the maternity clothing mom has to buy.
 Mom’s income may suddenly change due to pregnancy difficulties.
 If she’s accustomed to being financially independent, that can bring with it a whole set of emotional struggles for her.

-When it comes to money struggles, I don’t have any easy answers.
-Babies don’t have to cost a lot of money and you don’t really need much “stuff” at all to have a happy baby.
+When it comes to money struggles, babies don’t have to cost a lot of money and you don’t really need much “stuff” at all to have a happy baby.
 Buying used, accepting hand-me-downs, asking people for practical gifts when they inquire, etc can help tremendously.
+Read more frugal baby tips here.

 Have you ever experiencing depression during pregnancy?
 How did you deal with it?